happydasch/btplotting/README.md

 Python >= 3.6 is required.

 ## How to use

-* Add to cele as an analyzer:
+* Add to cerebro as an analyzer:

 ```python
 from btplotting import BacktraderPlottingLive
   ...